Kofi Opare

-Kofi Opare (born October 12, 1990) is a Ghanaian footballer who plays as a defender.
+Kofi Opare (born October 12, 1990) is a Ghanaian professional footballer who plays as a defender.
 He has previously appeared for Michigan Bucks, Detroit City, LA Galaxy, D.C.
 United, and Colorado Rapids.

 Early life

 Opare was born on October 12, 1990, in Mampong, Ghana.
 His family lived in Pretoria, South Africa and Newark, New Jersey, United States before settling in Niagara Falls, Ontario, Canada.

 Career

 College and amateur

 After spending his youth career with St. Catharines Concord Gunners, Opare committed to the University of Michigan on March 4, 2009, where he would spend all four years of his college career.
 In his freshman year with the Wolverines, Opare made 14 appearances and scored his first collegiate goal on September 11 in a 3–0 victory over Wright State.
 He also went on to be named to the Big Ten All-Freshman team.
 In 2010, he made 25 appearances and helped lead Michigan to the College Cup semi-final where they would fall 2–1 to the eventual champion Akron Zips.
 In 2011, Opare started all 20 games for the Wolverines and finished the year with two goals and one assist and was also named All-Big Ten Second Team.
 In his final season with Michigan, Opare made 17 appearances and finished the year with three goals.

 During his time in college, Opare also played for Michigan Bucks in the USL Premier Development League and for Detroit City in the National Premier Soccer League.